Favourite New Films of 2025

 VOX Cinemas - Wafi, Dubai

-Channing Tatum and Kirsten Dunst are so good in this, but apparently their names alone wasn’t enough to get more people to watch it.
+Channing Tatum and Kirsten Dunst are so good in this, but apparently their names alone weren’t enough to get more people to watch it.

 24. A Sad and Beautiful World (Cyril Aris)